 If your employer or an occupier breached their duty of care, you could become injured in a trip and slip accident.
 Later in this guide, we will provide some examples of how this type of accident could occur.

-Contact our advisors today if you have any questions about making a slip, trip or fall compensation claim.
-Our advisors could offer you free legal advice regarding your potential claim and could connect you with our solicitors if they believe you may be eligible for compensation.
+Contact our advisors today if you have any questions about filing a slip, trip, or fall compensation claim.
+Our advisors can offer you free legal advice about your potential claim and connect you with our solicitors if they believe you may be eligible for compensation.

 Evidence For Slip, Trip Or Fall Injury Claims